-An interesting day for liberties, or the limitation thereof:
+An interesting day for liberties, or the limitation thereof, or simply the fantasy thereof:

 Nathaniel Hawthorne, author of "The Scarlet Letter", born today in 1804 - click here for my piece about it, and its banning, in "Private Collection".